bhx20/whats_redirect/README.md

 ---

-## 📜 License
+## 📜 License & Attribution

 © 2025 Sanket Kalathiya — All rights reserved.
-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

+> If you reuse or distribute this code in any form, you **must provide visible attribution** to **Sanket Kalathiya** in your project documentation, UI, or credits section.